Birmingham City F.C.: Supporters

 Birmingham fans consider their main rivals to be Aston Villa, their nearest neighbours geographically, with whom they contest the Second City derby.
 Lesser rivalries include fellow West Midlands clubs Wolverhampton Wanderers and West Bromwich Albion.
 According to a 2003 Football Fans Census survey, Aston Villa fans thought of Birmingham City as their main rivals, though this was not always the case.

 Birmingham's supporters are generally referred to as "Bluenoses" in the media and by the fans themselves; the name is also used in a derogatory manner by fans of other clubs.
 A piece of public sculpture in the form of a ten-times-life-size head lying on a mound near the St Andrew's ground, Ondré Nowakowski's Sleeping Iron Giant, has been repeatedly defaced with blue paint on its nose.
-Between 1994 and 1997, the club mascot took the form of a blue nose, though it is now a dog named Beau Brummie, a play on the name Beau Brummell and Brummie, the slang word for a person from Birmingham.
+Between 1994 and 1997, the club mascot took the form of a blue nose, though it is now a dog named Beau Brummie, a play on the name Beau Brummell and Brummie, the slang word for a person from Birmingham, and his girlfriend Belle.
+Beau Brummie was originally introduced in October 1966, with name suggested by Blues staff member Dennis Gilbert and design created by John Barnett, who had recently devised World Cup Willie.
+Blues' mascot for 25 years - "Kipper" (Len Arnold), a gentleman dressed in blue and white coat and tails - had had to retire 18 months before.

 A number of supporters' clubs are affiliated to the football club, both in England and abroad.
 An action group was formed in 1991 to protest against chairman Samesh Kumar, the club blamed an internet petition for the collapse of the purchase of player Lee Bowyer in 2005, and antipathy towards the board provoked hostile chanting and a pitch invasion after the last match of the 2007–08 season, but when the club was in financial difficulties, supporters contributed to schemes which funded the purchase of players Brian Roberts in 1984 and Paul Peschisolido in 1992.
 A supporters' trust was formed under the auspices of Supporters Direct in 2012.

 There have been several fanzines published by supporters.
 Made in Brum, first issued in 2000, was the only one regularly on sale in 2013.
 The Zulu began some years earlier and ran for at least 16 seasons.
 The hooligan firm associated with the club, the Zulu Warriors, were unusual in that they had multi-racial membership at a time when many such firms had associations with racist or right-wing groups.